 Can you engineer regional innovation clusters?

-Innovation comes from opportunity and diversity.
-Can diversity and innovation be engineered?
-We all see the newspaper pronouncements of local, state, or federal tax incentives to draw investors and to build innovation clusters .
+We all see media pronouncements of local, state, or federal tax incentives to draw investors and to build innovation clusters.
+The key is to see a difference between cluster and clutter.

 The key for clusters to succeed is for clusters to cultivate of high, value-add industries and supply chains as well as a sustainable competitive AND comparative advantage to other regions.
-However, these seeds for sustained regional growth can do little against poor government policy, and conversely, government policy has little to do with sustainable cluster building.

 In a post by Professor William Webb Freng titled Can Regional Clusters be Engineered he presents a great case study: